kaidez/angular-cordova-playground/NOTES.md

 * `$routeParams` hold info about that data in your object/whatever & use it to get the routes working.

-* Angular routes need views
+* Angular routes need views to work properly.

 ## Angular Form Validation